Trump Administration Sued Over Ending Funding Of Teen Pregnancy Programs

 The mother-daughter pair spent an entire Saturday holed up at a local high school talking about relationships, love and, yes, sex.
 The five-hour seminar called Linking Families and Teens, or LiFT, included group discussions and role-playing to help parents and kids get comfortable talking about dating and sex.

-"It was almost instantly that I felt that I could talk to my daughter in a different way, without automatically jumping to assumptions or, you know, just cutting her off and being angry or being embarrassed," Julie says.
+"It was almost instantly that I felt that I could talk to my daughter in a different way, without automatically jumping to assumptions or, you know, just cutting her off and being angry or being embarrassed," Liles says.

 LiFT is the only sex education program available in her rural community of Shelton, Wash., she says.